CoMakery/algorand-security-token/README.md

 # Algorand Security Token

 This is an Open Source Algorand security token compatible with CoMakery.
-Although it is built on Algorand it follows the ERC-1404 security token standard.
+Although it is built on Algorand it is influenced by the Ethereum ERC-1404 security token standard.

+The contract is written as a Python [PyTeal](https://github.com/algorand/pyteal) script that generates an Algorand TEAL Smart Contract.

 This token is modeled on the [CoMakery Security Token specification](https://github.com/CoMakery/comakery-security-token).
-An Algorand TEAL version was originally authored by [Derek Leung](https://github.com/derbear) at [Algorand Foundation](https://algorand.foundation/) in Racket with sTEAL.
-This codebase is the PyTeal rewrite of Derek's work by Jason Paulos with some modifications by Noah Thorp and the CoMakery Team.
+An Algorand TEAL version was adapted from the CoMakery Security Token spec by [Derek Leung](https://github.com/derbear) at [Algorand Foundation](https://algorand.foundation/) in Racket with sTEAL.
+This codebase is the PyTeal rewrite of Derek's work by Jason Paulos with additional modifications by Noah Thorp and the CoMakery Team.

-The contract is written as a Python [PyTeal](https://github.com/algorand/pyteal) script that generates an Algorand TEAL Smart Contract.

 __Although we hope this code is useful to you, it comes with no warranty of any kind.
 Do your own security audit and legal review.__